SpiessJ/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Identifiers

-* `Subject` - The ID of the tested individual (increasing number)
+* `Subject` in column 1 - The ID of the tested individual (increasing number)
-* `Activity` - The type of activity performed when respective measurements were obtained
+* `Activity` in column 2 - The type of activity performed when respective measurements were obtained

 For `Activity`, the following labels represent values from the original data
 * `WALKING`